National Capital FreeNet: 2010s: DSL expansion

 In May 2014, Tony McNeill resigned as executive director and was replaced by Nick Ouzas, who returned to the position in an interim capacity.
 In August 2014, additional bandwidth capacity was added to meet the increasing demand.
 In March 2015, Shelley Robinson was hired as the organization's new executive director.

 NCF introduced unlimited DSL data caps for the first time in its history in May 2016 as an extra cost option.

 In December 2016, the organization announced a subsidized high speed DSL plan for Ottawa Community Housing residents, with unlimited usage, free line installation and 6 Mbit/s download speeds.
 The subsidized rates were made possible because of a gift from the estate of one of NCF's first members as well as ongoing donations from NCF's other members that established a Community Access Fund.
 Stéphane Giguere, the chief executive officer of Ottawa Community Housing, said of the program, "It’s really a tool, a tool for education, communication, for employment."

 For the organization's 25th anniversary a paper book was created, entitled AA000 25 Years of National Capital FreeNet, edited by Alex Parsons and distributed under a Creative Commons license.
 The book was officially launched at the birthday celebrations held at Ottawa City Hall on 28 September 2017.
 Copies of the book were distributed for free, although donations were accepted.

 2020–present: cable Internet launch

 National Capital Freenet added cable Internet access in order to provide speeds faster than DSL.
 This was NCF's first speed increase since January 2014.
 It uses Rogers Internet as a last mile provider.

 Beta testing began in April 2021.
 The service was released to all members in June 2021, with four plans available.
 The fastest plan provides speeds of up to 1 Gbit/s downstream and 30 Mbit/s upstream.

+In late 2025, after a CRTC ruling requiring Bell to offer its network partners and resellers access to its residential fibre-to-the-premises network, NCF starting making this service available, with speeds up to 1500 MB/s download and 940 MB/s upload.